Michigan Tech Financial Resources

 - Notification of services being disconnected because of COVID-19 (child care, assistance with elderly) and a description of how that will impact you financially.

 During this time of uncertainty ( COVID-19), Michigan Tech recognizes there may be higher needs among students than normal.
 We plan to be as accommodating as possible.
-Students will still need to complete the necessary forms to request support from the funds listed above.

 - Husky FAN: Food pantry and emergency meals,

 - Western UP Food Bank (Houghton),

 - Meals for children: Houghton-Portage Township Schools are providing meals by order each Wednesday (email email@example.com or 906-369-0449) to children 18 and under,

 - BHK Community Action Agency can provide monthly food options to those in need: 906-482-5528,